nicolasjesse/nicolasjesse/README.md

 ### Hello Stranger (hello not-stranger too)
 I'm a ADS student, Mathematics lover and enthusiast of Rationalism.
-My aim is to know everything I can, on the best way possible.
+My aim is to know everything I can, on the best way as possible.
 <!--
 **nicolasjesse/nicolasjesse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.